revoconner/Universal-Rig-Adapter/README.md

 ![image](https://user-images.githubusercontent.com/88772846/209735789-54982a17-dadb-4728-8a8e-82f2c36ee474.png)

 ## Commercial / Non Commercial Use
 For non commercial use, use this file here.
 If you make money out of this project, or you use it in a project that makes money for you or a third party, please buy the commercial license from Artstation.
-There is not funcional change in both the version, just that one helps me pay the bills.
+There is no funcional changes in both the versions, just that one helps me pay the bills.